 Case notes should critically analyse a judgment in terms of, where relevant, its legal background, persuasiveness of argument, comparative context, internal consistency, novelty, policy considerations and/or potential future developments and ramifications (etc.).

 The Journal reserves to its absolute discretion the right not to award one or both of the advertised prizes in the event that the submissions received are not of a publishable standard.
 Publication in Volume 17 is a fundamental prerequisite to eligibility to compete for the Best Case Note and Runner-Up Best Case Note prizes.

 The Journal has closed its call for article submissions to the forthcoming Volume 17.
-Original articles conforming to the below requirements may be submitted by email to firstname.lastname@example.org until Friday, 10 November 2017.
+Original articles conforming to the below requirements were to be submitted by email to firstname.lastname@example.org by Friday, 10 November 2017.
 The call for submissions to Volume 18 of the Journal shall open in August 2018.